aphidsystemscorp/spx_imagetest_santized/README.md

     Jetson based recent ubuntu filesystem onto the renesas kernel.
 This experiment was not finished.
-    After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem (if it supported EGL), or built a custom wayland which would have been easier given the more recent dependency and toolchain package versions.
+    After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem (if it supported EGL), or built a custom wayland which would have been easier given the more recent dependency and toolchain/buildsystem package versions.

 **Build Compositor (WIP)**